kaifishr/TicTacToe/README.md

 - Add more theory to readme.
 - Generalize implementation for m,n,k-games.
-- Implement adaptive epsilon decay rate.
+- Implement adaptive epsilon decay rate for deep q-learning.

 ## License